Kimchi

 -

-Sample with the Fq-Sponge.
+Sample the quotient challenge $\alpha’$ with the Fq-Sponge.

 -

-Derive from using the endomorphism (TODO: details).
+Derive $\alpha$ from $\alpha’$ using the endomorphism (TODO: details).

 -